GovTechSG/ship-hats-overview/tools-faq.md

 <br>
 <details>
   <summary>7.
 What tools are already installed on the Shared agents?</summary><br>
-  Refer to <a href="https://confluence.ship.gov.sg/display/SHIP/SHIP+Bamboo+Elastic+Agent+for+SHIP+Users">SHIP Bamboo Elastic Agent for SHIP Users</a>.
-This page is on SHIP-HATS confluence.
-Please log in to the account to access.
+  Refer to the <a href="https://docs.developer.tech.gov.sg/docs/ship-hats-documentation/#/bamboo-overview?id=register-elastic-agent">Register an Elastic Agent</a> document.

 </details>
 <br>
 <details>